MeerTrayed/All_LabVA/tryhackme.md

 The image is now able to be viewed.
-Using steghide, we can try to extract hidden data from the other image files we downloaded, which shows what commands you’re allowed to run as another user (usually root) without needing full root access.
-What it reveals:
-1. Which commands you can run with sudo
-2. Whether you need a password or not (NOPASSWD)
-3. Which user you can run commands as (root or other

-After Steghide reveals what is actually inside aa.jpg
+Steghide in general, hide or extract secret data inside images.
+It can be used here to reveal what is actually inside aa.jpg.
+-sf actually for extracting hidden data inside image for steghide

-Now we can extract the file and read it:
+Now we can extract the .zip file and read it:

 shado contains the password for slade
 M3tahuman